binaryphile/sorta/README.md

     $ declare -p myarray
     declare -a myarray='([0]="1" [2]="2")'

-Now the array passed by `my_function5` is an array in your scope, under the variable name you chose with sorta's `assign` function.
+That's a bit much to digest so I'll break it down:

+`my_function5` returns a declaration string for the array it defined:

+    declare -a array='([0]="1" [1]="2")'

+`assign` changes the name to "myarray":

+    declare -a myarray='([0]="1" [1]="2")'

+And finally, `eval` executes the declaration, putting the resulting array in your scope as `myarray`.

 Notice `my_function5` was called with the normal shell substitution parentheses around it to get the string it was returning.

-Hashes are passed back the same way, by name.
-There's no special syntax for dealing with arrays differently from hashes, they're treated the same.
+Hashes are passed the same way.
+There's no difference in syntax for dealing with arrays versus hashes.

 Import Hash Keys into Local Variables
 -------------------------------------

-Finally, we address importing hashes into the local namespace.
+Finally, we address importing hash values into the local namespace.

-Now that hashes can be passed around, it can be handy to pass a hash to a function and then import key-value pairs from that hash into the local namespace on the receiving side. `froms` import a single key name:
+Now that hashes can be passed around, it can be handy to pass a hash to a function and then import key-value pairs from that hash into the local namespace on the receiving side. `froms` imports a single key name:

     source sorta.bash

     my_function6() {
       local _params=( %myhash )
       eval "$(passed _params "$@")"

       eval "$(froms myhash one)"
       echo 'one: '"$one"
     }